Eastern tunnel entrance

 Eastern tunnel entrance location

 The eastern tunnel entrance is proposed to be located in the South Yarra Siding Reserve.
-A decline structure will be built so trains can enter the new twin tunnels in the vicinity of William Street and pass underneath the Sandringham line.
+A decline structure, or descending tracks, will be built so trains can enter the new Metro Tunnel near William Street and pass underneath the Sandringham and Frankston lines.

-From the eastern tunnel entrance, the tunnels will pass under Osborne Street, Davis Avenue, Powell Street, Myrtle Street and Macfarlan Street and travel west under Toorak Road and Fawkner Park to connect with the new Domain station.
+From the eastern tunnel entrance, the tunnels will pass under Osborne Street, Davis Avenue, Powell Street, Myrtle Street and Macfarlan Street and travel west under Toorak Road and St Kilda Road to connect with the new Domain station.

 Above ground structures